 Wellbutrin is the brand name for the antidepressant drug bupropion.
-The U.S. Food and Drug Administration (FDA) approved Wellbutrin in the United States for treating depression in 1989.
-And the FDA approved its use to help people stop smoking in 1997.
+The U.S. Food and Drug Administration (FDA) approved Wellbutrin in the United States for treating depression in 1985.
+They approved its use to help people stop smoking in 1997.

 Off-label use of Wellbutrin

-Doctors often use medications “off-label” when there is scientific evidence to show that a medication might help with a certain condition, even though the medication might not be approved by the FDA for that particular use.
+Doctors often use medications “off-label” when there’s scientific evidence to show that a medication might help with a certain condition, even though the medication isn’t currently approved by the FDA for that particular use.